kej715/DtCyber/NOS1.3/README.md

 >`node install`

-The process initiated by the *node* command will take some time to complete, perhaps as much as 15 - 20 minutes, depending upon your host system's speed.
-You will see *DtCyber* start, and NOS 1.3 will be deadstarted and installed.
+The process initiated by the *node* command in this case will download a preconfigured, ready-to-run image of NOS 1.3 and activate it.
+Various system configuration parameters may be customized by defining customized values in a file named `site.cfg`.
+The installation process looks for this file and, if found, automatically executes the `reconfigure.js` script to apply its contents and produce a customized system configuration.
+See section [Customizing the NOS 1.3 Configuration](#reconfig), below, for details.
+If `site.cfg` is not found, `install.js` simply leaves the default configuration in place.

 The system will be left running as a background process when installation is complete, and the command window will be left at the DtCyber `Operator> ` prompt.
 Enter the `exit` command or the `shutdown` command to shutdown the system gracefully when you have finished playing with it, and you are ready to shut it down.

 To start *DtCyber* and NOS 1.3 again in the future, enter the following command: